CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Empirical Analysis of Objective Mismatch

 \item \textbf{Cost Smoothness:} A higher structural similarity to the optimal solution $\bx^\star$ directly translates into a lower solution cost, the ultimate objective of CO.
 Formally, for any two decoded solutions $\bx_A$ and $\bx_B$:

 \end{enumerate}

 If both hypotheses held universally, $\mathcal{L}(\theta)$ would be a valid objective for $\cR(\theta)$.
-In Figure~\ref{fig:pitfalls_SL_obj}, we test them empirically using a well-trained SL-based heatmap solver, DIFUSCO~\citep{difusco}.
+In Figure~\ref{fig:pitfalls_SL_obj}, we empirically test these hypotheses.
 Regarding \textsf{H1}, Figure~\ref{fig:decoder_assumption} shows a strong but imperfect correlation---accurate heatmaps do not always yield solutions structurally close to the optimum.
 More critically, contradicting \textsf{H2}, Figure~\ref{fig:cost_assumption} reveals a near-zero correlation between this structural proximity and the final solution cost.
 This disconnect reflects the complex landscape of CO, where structural proximity to the optimal solution bears little relation to the solution cost.
-Collectively, these findings expose the fundamental inadequacy of the imitation-centric SL paradigm for heatmap-based solvers, underscoring the necessity of a training framework that explicitly incorporates both decoder behavior $f_g$ and true cost feedback $c_g$.
+Collectively, these findings reveal a notable limitation of the imitation-centric SL paradigm for heatmap-based solvers, underscoring the benefit of a training framework that explicitly incorporates both decoder behavior $f_g$ and true cost feedback $c_g$.
+Figure~\ref{fig:total_figure} directly examines the correlation between the surrogate loss $\cL_{SL}$ and the actual solution cost (Drop), revealing the weakest relationship among all three plots ($R^2 = 0.038$).
+This result is consistent with the individual findings on Decoder-Blindness (\textsf{H1}) and Cost-Blindness (\textsf{H2}), suggesting that, for a well-trained SL-based heatmap solver, further reducing the surrogate loss provides little benefit in lowering the actual solution cost.